 Eastern Mediterranean Cruise

-This cruise offers stunning destinations in Italy and on the Adriatic coast.
+Eastern Mediterranean cruises offer stunning destinations in Italy and on the Adriatic coast.

-And of course you should begin your cruise vacation by spending time in the ancient city of Athens.
+And of course, you should begin your cruise vacation by spending time in the ancient city of Athens.

-On a Greek Isles cruise expect white-washed villages, ancient sights, and fantastic beaches.
+On a Greek Isles cruise, expect white-washed villages, ancient sights, and fantastic beaches.

 Consider the origin and destination of your cruise